fedomain/sudoku.js/README.md

 Known bugs

-- Clicking on a cell while no number is selected will display a 0
+- Clicking on a cell while no number is selected will display a 0 [Fixed]
-- Clicking on a permanent display number will make it disappear
+- Clicking on a permanent display number will make it disappear [Fixed]